 History of roulette

 Roulette is an internationally renowned casino game that comes from France, where it was born based on the English Roly-Poly.
 The “queen of casinos” is played worldwide, from Macau to Venice, via Las Vegas, Monte Carlo, and even on gambling platforms where you can find thousands of different types of online roulette.
+For more details, you can check out information about online casino real money and be more aware about roulette gambling in real life.

 But roulette has also played a prominent role in cinema.
 Many directors have drawn inspiration from it by creating plots involving the game or even making it a protagonist in its own right, resulting in scenes that have since become famous.